caitlinashtari/ping-pong/README.md

 ## Description

-_This web application takes user input and returens a range of numbers from 1 to chosen number.
+_This web application takes user input and returns a range of numbers from 1 to chosen number.
 Numbers divisible by 3 are replaced with the word "ping".
 Numbers divisible by 5 are replaced with the word "pong".
 Numbers divisible by 15 are replaced with the word "pingpong". _

 ## Setup/Installation Requirements